 South Carolina can accommodate these fearless fellows (and ladies) with some of the nation's, and even the world's, toughest designs by some of the biggest (and most feared) architects anywhere.

 Not convinced?
-The Ocean Course at Kiawah Island Resort, site of the 1991 Ryder Cup Matches and the 2012 (and upcoming 2021) PGA Championship, is the consensus No. 1 in the world for degree of difficulty.
+The Ocean Course at Kiawah Island Resort, site of the 1991 Ryder Cup Matches and the 2012 and 2021 PGA Championship, is the consensus No. 1 in the world for degree of difficulty.
 End of argument.

 And the rest don't come easy, as anyone with enough game and guts to take them on will discover when tackling this Top 10.

-Besides a slope rating of 155 and course rating of 79.6 - the highest combination in the US, according to the US Golf Association - there are forced carries over marshland, waste bunkers galore and wicked (but saltwater-tolerant) paspalum greens.
+Besides a slope rating of 155 and course rating of 79.6 - the highest combination in the US, according to the US Golf Association - The Ocean Course features forced carries over marshland, waste bunkers galore and wicked (but saltwater-tolerant) paspalum greens.
 After the Ryder Cup, players dubbed it "Looney Dunes," and Dye was called back to "soften" his design.
 He did - a little bit - though the "soft" part escapes most players.
 Prepare to be embarrassed ... and love every minute.

 Designed by guess who (Dye in partnership with Jack Nicklaus, in 1969), the site of the annual RBC Heritage Presented by Boeing is proof that length is not necessary for a stern test.

-"Placement is essential," Sea Pines Vice President Cary Corbitt says of Harbour Town.
+"Placement is essential," retired Sea Pines vice president of sports and operations Cary Corbitt said of Harbour Town.
 "Trees frame the course, and you have to place your tee shot so you can get to the green without having to go over or around trees."
 No wonder the PGA Tour's players voted Harbour Town their second-favorite regular tournament site, after Augusta National.

 There's a good reason that PGA Tour superstar Dustin Johnson based his eponymous golf school at this Tom Fazio-Lanny Wadkins design, and it's not just because his Coastal Carolina University teams used it as a home base.
 TPC Myrtle Beach is the only five-star course (by Golf Digest) on the Grand Strand, and features plenty of Lowcountry golf staples: marshes, rolling terrain, tight tree-lined corridors, sand and water.